 However, researchers identify a link between longer sleep durations and poorer health.
-For instance, one study, which followed 276 adults for 6 years, concluded:
+For instance, one

 “The risk of developing obesity was elevated for short and long duration sleepers, compared to average-duration sleepers, with 27% and 21% increases in risk, respectively.”

 This finding held even when the scientists controlled the analysis for age, sex, and baseline body mass index.
 Sleep duration might also impact mortality, according to some researchers.

 A meta-analysis, which appears in the journal Sleep, concludes “Both short and long duration of sleep are significant predictors of death in prospective population studies.”

 There is no record of anyone dying from sleep deprivation.
 In theory, it may be possible, but as far as scientists can ascertain, it is improbable.